 Phase 1: Softening

-The first step is to intensify conflicts and foster popular discontent.
-Through marches, protests, strikes, and other pressure mechanisms, the goal is to create a sense of permanent crisis.
+The first step consists of intensifying conflicts and fostering popular discontent.
+Through marches, protests, strikes, and other pressure mechanisms, the aim is to generate a sense of permanent crisis.

 Meanwhile, the media and opposition sectors develop opinion matrices focused on real or fictitious problems, amplifying failures in wages, health, or education to erode trust in the government.

-Additionally, social unrest factors such as shortages, crime, or manipulation of economic expectations are promoted.
+Additionally, factors of social unrest are promoted, such as shortages, crime, or manipulation of economic expectations.
 This stage is also fueled by corruption allegations, sectarian intrigues, and conspiratorial narratives that deepen instability.

 Phase 2: Delegitimization (current phase)